Greenhouses What are they?

 Galvanized steel braces are available that will allow you to shore up the base of your greenhouse.
 They act somewhat like a metal strap around a wooden barrel, giving it additional strength and supporting the structure.
 This can help prevent collapse during storms and even increase the support for the roof under heavy snow load.

 Shelves have gone from static and boring to functioning works of art.
-There are aluminum shelves that can interchange heights.
+There are aluminium shelves that can interchange heights.
 Others can be re-arranged into different geometrical shapes for attractive displays and maximizing space usage.
-They come in a variety of colors, with plastic liners, wheels and all sorts of different options.
+They come in a variety of colours, with plastic liners, wheels and all sorts of different options.

 Rainwater kits are a great addition to any greenhouse.
 They make watering the plants a breeze and optimize your water use.
 You can get small, single nozzles or entire tracks.
 Some have misting attachments, movable heads and other gizmos.
 Many are controllable by digital 24-hour/365-day timers.

 A great variety of Tools